 Certain deals can help those looking to repay an overdraft debt in full and for good.
 Others are best suited to those who are just trying to stop dipping into the red every few months.

 In this guide we'll look at three techniques in more detail: using a money transfer pay off at 0%; using a 0% purchase deal (skip ahead) or using an ordinary credit card (skip ahead) to spread out spending.

 Super balance transfer credit cards are great credit cards for overdrafts because they offer a limited period 0% rate on balances transferred to a current account - see a full explanation of this type of transfer here.

 Just as with a normal 0% balance transfer deal, the offer allows cardholders to pay off a high interest debt without the interest.

 However, as you can see in the examples below, there is a fairly hefty fee to pay for moving the credit card balance to the overdraft.

-For this reason, and because the 0% period only lasts for a limited period, it's essential that you do the sums and make sure that first, you'll be able to pay off interest free and second, if it will really save you money.
+For this reason, and because the 0% period only lasts for a limited period, it's essential that anyone using a super balance transfer does the sums and makes sure that they'll be able to pay off interest free and whether the deal will really save money.